AmineDjeghri/awesome-os-setup/README.md

 $u='https://raw.githubusercontent.com/AmineDjeghri/awesome-os-setup/main/install_windows.ps1'; $p="$env:TEMP\install_windows.ps1"; iwr $u -UseBasicParsing -OutFile $p; powershell -ExecutionPolicy Bypass -File $p
 ```

 Run it from the directory where you want the `awesome-os-setup` folder to be created.
-I the repertory already exists, it will update it.
+If the repertory already exists, it will update it.

 > [!TIP]
 > You can fork this repository and change the apps/packages you need so it reflects what you want to install in your environment.